Certificate in Biblical and Theological Studies

 - Master’s degrees

-In order for student to complete program, student must complete a minimum of 18 credit hours.
+In order for a student to complete the program, they must complete a minimum of 18 credit hours.

 |BIB 100||Introduction to the Bible and Biblical Interpretation||3|

 |BIB 321||Dwelling in God's Presence||3|